john-mwangi/mariadb-iceberg-pipeline/docs/schema-evolution.md

 For these schema changes to reflect, a CRUD operation has to be performed so that a CDC message containing the new schema can be propagated to Kafka.
 - [x] Addition of columns
-- [x] Modification of data type - [Official docs](https://paimon.apache.org/docs/0.9/flink/cdc-ingestion/overview/#schema-change-evolution)
+- [x] Modification of data type - Type widening (eg INT to FLOAT) is [not supported](https://paimon.apache.org/docs/0.9/flink/cdc-ingestion/overview/#schema-change-evolution)
 - [x] Renaming of columns - the original column will have a NULL value
 - [x] Dropping columns - deleted columns will have a NULL value
 - [x] Adding tables - The `kafka_sync_database` job has to be re-run to create the new tables